 Summer – 1976 – Midwest USA

-I started out the summer working as a Nursing Assistant at Children’s Hospital where I had my clinical site last summer.
-They assigned me one day to the burn unit, and the nurse asked me to watch her change the burn dressings on a 2 year old so I could change them the next time.
+I started out the summer working as a Nursing Assistant at Children’s Hospital where I had my clinicals last summer.
+They floated me one day to the burn unit and the nurse asked me to watch her do the dressings on a 2 year old so I could do them the next time with her watching.
 As a senior nursing student, they allowed me to do some procedures under close supervision.
 The little boy stood in his crib as she began to unwind his dressings.
 As the burned skin was exposed, his blood ran down his legs and arms and he began to scream.
 I felt myself begin to black out and turned and sank into a nearby chair and put my head on my knees.
 After the blackness cleared, I stood up and went out into the hallway.
 The nurse finished the dressings and came out into the hallway to speak with me.
 I said, “I’m so sorry, but I thought I was going to faint.
 I have never witnessed anything like that before.”
 She said she understood and told the supervisor not to assign me to the burn unit again.
 They sent me back to the orthopedic unit where I was last summer.
 I guess I deal better with the kids in traction than the burned ones.

 After 4 weeks of arising at 5 a.m. in order to catch the 6:30 a.m. bus to work, the dizziness, nausea, and weariness was almost unbearable.
 I could not smile at anyone and my soul was crying in agony to God.
 I felt like Elijah under the juniper tree crying out to God to take him home.
 (I Kings 19:4-7) My Pastor was very concerned about me and asked me to take a walk with him before church Sunday night.
 “Pam, I think you are so rigid right now and have planned everything so much that God can’t work.
 Let go, and let God do whatever He wants!
 For one week, don’t plan anything.
 Take every day as it comes and do everything the opposite you usually do.
 Go out to a restaurant and eat a meal, listen to the birds, take long walks in the woods.
 Don’t study your Bible for one week except to read a few verses in the morning.
 It will make you a better Bible student in the long run.”